Look professional and save money when job hunting

 Almost everyone nowadays knows someone who's been laid off, unemployed, or simply unhappy with his or her current job.
 At times such as these, keeping expenses down can seem difficult, especially with the added expenses of actually looking for more work.
 But there are ways to look professional and save money while looking for a job.

-Don't use too much postage.
+If you must mail your resume or application, don't use too much postage.
 One stamp will do for a letter-sized envelope containing a resume and cover letter.
 If you prefer to mail your resume in a manila envelope, two stamps will suffice.
 If you have multiple enclosures and feel the weight would justify another stamp, have it weighed at the post office.

 Try used first.
 Your interview suit does have to be neat and professional; it does not have to be new.
 Try asking friends and family members of similar proportions if you can borrow a suit.
 Chances are, they have one in their closet they haven't used for awhile.
 Also, check out rummage sales and thrift stores for gently used outfits.